 1. How much does it cost to bring a group of students?

-Student groups from elementary, middle, and high schools may visit the Lienzo de Quauhquechollan for free.
+Student groups from elementary, middle, and high schools may visit the Lienzo de Quauhquechollan, Q5.00 per student.

 2. Can I visit the exhibit before I bring my class?